-Knowing more about abuse empowers you to take action.
+Knowing more about child abuse and neglect empowers you to take action.
 In Texas, every adult is a mandatory reporter of child abuse.
-To combat misinformation, Upbring is sharing 5 myths about child abuse and the facts you need to know to help prevent child abuse.
+To combat misinformation, and in recognition of Child Abuse Prevention Month 2023, we’re sharing 5 myths about child abuse and the facts you need to know to help prevent child abuse.

 2. Child abuse doesn’t occur in wealthy areas